 Team Notifications —As a team leader in purchasing, you need to know when your team needs input, and when external stakeholders need more information.
 Every minute that a project is on hold because the team doesn’t know what to do next is another minute of expense that could be saved.
 The procurement team should be spending as little time as possible updating stakeholders on the state of their RFPs.
 Team notifications and overall transparency in your RFP solution allows all stakeholders to easily see where the process stands, who on your team is responsible for specific issues, how vendors compare to each other, what the final decision is, and what criteria were used to make that decision.

-Knowledge Sharing —Having an easy way to discover who has the correct knowledge for a certain project, and then applying it in a way that makes sense should be a priority for any RFP management solution.
+Knowledge Sharing —Having an easy way to discover who has the correct knowledge for a certain project, and then applying it in a way that makes sense should be a priority for any RFP library management system.

 Task Assignment — Knowing what your team is doing at any given time is not useful unless your team knows what their goals, path, and outcomes should be for any part of your purchasing process.
 The ability to assign tasks lets you stay on top of your team, potential stakeholders, and your own schedule.